naccdata/nacc-flywheel/docs/development/index.md

 ### Adding common code

-If you need to add a file to the common library, either place it in the current subdirectory for the package that makes the most sense.
+If you need to add a file to the common library, either place it in an existing subdirectory for the package that makes the most sense, or create a directory for a new package.

-If you need to create a new package structure, add the subdirectory with the code, add an `__init__.py` file, and then run `pants tailor ::` like above.
+If you need to create a new package structure, add the subdirectory with the code, add an `__init__.py` file, and then run `pants tailor ::`.
-Make sure the BUILD file contains the line `python_sources(name="lib")`
+Then change the new BUILD file so that it contains the line `python_sources(name="lib")`

 ### Adding new dependencies

 If you add new python dependencies

-1. Edit requirements.txt and add your new dependencies
+1. Edit `requirements.txt` in the top directory and add your new dependencies.
-2. Update dependencies (after editing requirements.txt)
+2. Regenerate the lock file
     ```bash
     pants generate-lockfiles
     ```